 Smith is a versatile correspondent who is equally adept at interviewing actor and comic Billy Crystal as she is going head-to-head with outspoken New Jersey Governor Chris Christie.

 Her work on "CBS Sunday Morning" has included covering news, the arts, pop culture and celebrity interviews such as pop star Kelly Clarkson, rapper and entrepreneur 50 Cent, and actor Michael Douglas.
 She's also reported such diverse topics as medical breakthroughs in treating pediatric cancer, efforts to control the mosquito population and couples choosing to go childless.

 At "48 Hours," she reported a groundbreaking and critically-praised broadcast on the topic of bullying, another on dating violence and one on surviving sexual abuse.
 Smith also was part of the team that won an Emmy for "Caught," the 48 Hours broadcast about the Boston Marathon bombing.

 While at CBS News, Smith has also covered such major national and international news events as the Sept.
 11 terrorist attacks, Hurricane Katrina, the Winter Olympics in Torino, Italy and the 2008 presidential campaign.

-Smith joined CBS News in 2000, and was a national correspondent for "The Early Show," co-anchored the "Saturday Early Show," and reported on breaking news and features for "The CBS Evening News."
+Smith joined CBS News in 2000.
+While at CBS News, she's served as a national correspondent for The Early Show.
+She also co-anchored the Saturday Early Show and has reported on a variety of topics for the CBS Evening News.

 - Follow @thattracysmith on Twitter